Metamind-Innovations/ai4fids/README.md

 6. Make sure you can run tcpdump without root privileges (https://medium.com/@hafizfarhad/fix-tcpdump-eth0-you-dont-have-permission-to-perform-this-capture-on-that-device-3941395be45c)

 ## Configuration
 The two core modules of ai4fids are the `appflowmeter` and `inference_engine.inference`.
-These should be configured seperately.
+These should be configured separately.
 Configure `appflowmeter` by creating a `conf/appflow_config.json` file and filling it accordingly (check bellow the template).

 ```json